Skip to main content

 Need some help?

 WorkAdventure is a constantly evolving project and there is plenty of room for improvement regarding map editing.
-If you are facing any troubles, do not hesitate to seek help in our Discord server or open an "issue" in the GitHub WorkAdventure account.
+If you are facing any troubles, do not hesitate to seek help in our Discord server or open an issue in the GitHub WorkAdventure project.
+If the issue is linked to the upload feature itself, feel free to open an issue in the Map upload package directly.